TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 > {: .solution}
 {: .challenge}

 Still looking at the blastoutput file, look at the pairwise alignment between your query and its best hit in DMEL.

-What is the percent identity with the best hit in fly?
+> ## Exercise:  What is the percent identity with the best hit in fly?

-> ## Exercise: inspecting the blast output 1
->
 >> ## solution
->>`> DMEL018546`/
+>>`> DMEL018546`\
->> `Length=716`/
+>> `Length=716`\
 >>
->>  `Score = 529 bits (1363),  Expect = 0.0, Method: Compositional matrix adjust.`/
+>>  `Score = 529 bits (1363),  Expect = 0.0, Method: Compositional matrix adjust.`\
->>  `Identities = 258/456 (57%), Positives = 329/456 (72%), Gaps = 5/456 (1%)`/
+>>  `Identities = 258/456 (57%), Positives = 329/456 (72%), Gaps = 5/456 (1%)`\
 >> so precent identity 57%
 > {: .solution}
 {: .challenge}

 We want to create a fasta file in order to make a tree of the hits in plants, in animals (fly, worm, human) with E-value < 1e-10; and of the best hit in fission yeast (SPOM) and the best hit in baker’s yeast SCER.
 To do so:

-    1. Copy the identifiers of the sequences you want to a text file on your laptop or download the blast output file (e.g. tmp.out) to your laptop.
+Copy the identifiers of the sequences you want to a text file on your laptop or download the blast output file (e.g. tmp.out) to your laptop.
-    2. For each of these sequences grep them from the proteomes files (i.e. grep -A10 “sequence identifier” ~/Data/ToData/Block2/COOI/proteomes1.fa ).
+For each of these sequences grep them from the proteomes files (i.e. grep -A10 “sequence identifier” ~/Data/ToData/Block2/COOI/proteomes1.fa ).
 Copy and paste the sequence of each protein that you need to include into a new local file on your laptop.
 Note that this is some work.
 If you can (python/awk/bash) script and if you need to do this for more than 10 sequences, you should really write a small script for tasks such as this that obtains all sequences for a list of identifiers.
     3. Upload this file to the cocalc server using the upload button on cocalc.
     4. Run mafft on your fasta file. i.e. mafft [yourfile] > [name of alignment file, e.g. homs.msa]
     5. Then run iq tree e.g. iqtree2 -s  homs.msa – m LG+G4